 We offer a variety of graduate courses which will allow you to customize your MEng program of study.

-During first term of registration and after consultation with the MEng Program Coordinator, the student must submit a Proposed Program of Study to the CEE Graduate Office for review and approval by the CEE Graduate Committee.
+During first term of registration and after consultation with the MEng Program Coordinator, the student must submit a Proposed Program of Study Form to the CEE Graduate Office for review and approval by the CEE Graduate Committee.
 The Proposed Program of Study must indicate the proposed course selection and, if applicable, an engineering project topic.

 Enrollment in all Civil and Environmental courses is completed via the Student Centre website.
 For more information about enrolling in courses, please visit the CEE Courses page.
 Below is a diagram explaining the difference between course based and a research project as well as what kind of courses you can take.